Pedro-Vital/End-to-end-ML-project-churn-prediction/README.md

 This repository contains a production-oriented end-to-end MLOps system for churn prediction in a bank.
 The project demonstrates core MLOps principles, including orchestration, model deployment, model versioning, experiment tracking, monitoring, automated retraining triggered by data drift, best practices and much more.

-**The core data science documentation with all context and methodology including exploratory data analysis, modeling and hyperparameter tuning is provided in the research's [`Experiment.ipynb`](./research/Experiment.ipynb).**
+**The core data science documentation with all the methodology context including exploratory data analysis, modeling and hyperparameter tuning is provided in [`research/Experiment.ipynb`](./research/Experiment.ipynb).**

 ---
 ## Table of Contents